succinctlabs/sp1/book/verification/off-chain-verification.md

 ### Installation

-Import the following dependency in your `Cargo.toml`:
+Import the following dependency in your `Cargo.toml`.
+Note that the `sp1-verifier` crate was added in version `3.2.1`.

 ```toml
 sp1-verifier = {version = "3.2.1", default-features = false}